|DATES:||TBA probably around Mid 2014|

 - Professional and Personal Development

 Application to the RedR Australia register is not guaranteed for RedR NZ register members, and will involve a secondary application process.
 You can find more information here.

 RedR NZ strongly recommend that travel insurance is taken out to cover the cost of travel and other expenses, should the trainings be postponed or cancelled.
 While every effort will be made to hold the course on the advertised dates, these are dependant upon confirmed attendee numbers and may be affected by circumstances outside our control.
 Should a delay occur RedR NZ will refund any and all course registration fees, but will not be liable for travel or any other expenses.

 All participants should arrive at the venue the evening before the course start date to register and settle into their allocated accommodation.

 Participants are required to leave the venue upon completion of their course and must make their own arrangements should they require an additional night's accommodation.

 This course is residential and due to the nature of the course including evening lectures, participants should be aware that they may be unable to carry out own work activities in the evening.

 Those interested in RedR NZ courses should join the RedR NZ Facebook group.
 Participants are encouraged to join the respective Facebook event, however a formal application form must also be received.

 * Tertiary students can contact us for options for additional savings.

-^ If you wish to attend both courses, the combined cost is $2800 incl GST.
+^ If you wish to attend both courses, the combined cost will be discounted.